–EV, Food Philosopher and Potato Lover

 - While the potatoes are cooking, make the “pie” filling.
-Spray a large non-stick or cast iron skillet with canola oil.
-Heat it on a medium-high burner and add the onions.
+Heat a large non-stick or cast iron skillet on a medium-high burner and add the onions.
 Sauté until onions are translucent.
 Add the garlic, carrots, celery, and mushrooms, and sauté for 3 more minutes.

 - Add the vegetable broth, kidney beans, green beans, and herbs.
 Simmer on medium heat for 20 minutes and all vegetables are tender.
 Add salt and pepper to taste (I added a little hickory smoke salt).
 There should still be some liquid in the pan, but if it has become too dry, add a little of the potato-cooking water.
 Add the spinach and stir until it’s completely wilted.
 Mix the corn starch with the water until smooth, and add it to the pan.
 Cook, stirring, until mixture has thickened.